The EVMS Fund

-With your support, the Brock Institute will be the focal point for intergrating EVMS' clinical, educational and research programs to fulfill its vision of becoming the most community-oriented school of medicine and health professions in the nation.
+With your support, the Brock Institute will be the focal point for integrating EVMS' clinical, educational and research programs to fulfill our vision of becoming the most community-oriented school of medicine and health professions in the nation.

-Diabetes is a life-changing diagnosis, but because of the EVMS Strelitz Diabetes Center (SDC), it is not life ending.
-The SDC is a national leader in diabetes research, education and patient care.
-Since 1987, it's been a source of hope and healing for people living with the condidtion.
+Diabetes is a life-changing diagnosis, but because of the EVMS Strelitz Diabetes Center, it is not life ending.
+The Strelitz Diabetes Center is a national leader in diabetes research, education and patient care.
+Since 1987, it's been a source of hope and healing for people living with the condition.
 And we are pushing to do more.
 In fact, we're on a mission to find a cure for both Type 1 and Type 2 diabetes.
 We are making strides, and with greater support, we can make a lasting impact.

 In 2009, Virginia accounted for more than 34,000 of the estimated 1.5 million new cancer diagnoses in the United States.
 The impact of that number on Hampton Roads is profound; the eastern region of Virginia has one of the highest rates of cancer deaths in the state.
 Scientists at the Leroy T. Canoles Jr. Cancer Research Center are developing better tools for detecting and treating cancer.
 Our researchers designed and led the first study that validated a biomarker — cancer's fingerprint — for the National Cancer Institute, an important step toward developing better diagnostics.
 With your support, we can continue to pursue promising research that targets the types of cancer most prevalent in Hampton Roads.

 Learn more about the Leroy T. Canoles Jr. Cancer Research Center.